nicoliee/MatchBot/README.md

 ### Rewritten
 MatchBot is now built with [JDA](https://github.com/discord-jda/JDA), as Javacord is no longer maintained.

-### Thumbnails
+### ⚠️ Thumbnails
+In the original plugin, if your map contained a `map.png`, it was automatically used as the thumbnail.
-JDA does not support using BufferedImage directly for thumbnails.
-Therefore, you must rely on fallback images and the not-found image configured in config.yml.
+Here, thumbnails rely on the configured fallback images and the not-found image from `config.yml` instead.

 ## Description